hall-lab/svtools/INSTALL.md

 5. Downloading a github tarball <sup>[5](#tarball-install)</sup>

 ### <a name="python-env"></a> Prepare Python environment
 `svtools` is based on Python 2.7.
-First you will need to prepare your python environment.
+First you will need to prepare your Python environment.
 You might want to use [pyenv virtualenv][4].
 The creation of the pyenv virtual environment and activation looks like this:

     pyenv virtualenv 2.7.9 svtools-2.7.9